Creating a Qdrant Cloud Cluster

 2. Select Clusters and then click + Create.

-3. In the Create a cluster screen select Free or Standard For more information on a free cluster, see the Cloud quickstart.
-The remaining steps assume you want a standard cluster.
+3. In the Create a cluster screen select Free or Standard Most of the remaining configuration options are only available for standard clusters.

 4. Select a provider.
 Currently, you can deploy to: